whatwg/meta/CONTRIBUTING.md

 * `make deploy` will do a full "deploy" of the standard, including error checking, commit snapshot production, any extra build steps, into a local subdirectory.
 * `make local` will do a local build, without calling out to any web services.
 This requires having [Bikeshed](https://github.com/tabatkins/bikeshed) installed locally.

-Due to its large size, the HTML Standard is a special snowflake, and has its own build process, which you can read about in the [html-build repository](https://github.com/whatwg/html-build/blob/master/README.md).
+Due to its large size, the HTML Standard has its own build process, which you can read about in the [html-build repository](https://github.com/whatwg/html-build/blob/master/README.md).

 ## Tests